 For corporations using the Assumed Par Value Method, the minimum tax is $400.
 The tax rate using this method is $400 per $1,000,000 (or part thereof) of assumed par value capital, with a maximum annual tax of $200,000.

-The Delaware Division of Corporations provides additional information on calculating the tax due, including a franchise tax calculator that helps estimate what a corporation may owe using either the Authorized Shares method or Assumed Par Value method.
+The Delaware Division of Corporations provides additional information on calculating the tax due, including an annual franchise tax calculator that helps estimate what a corporation may owe using either the Authorized Shares method or Assumed Par Value method.
 While a 2019 calculator is not posted on the Delaware Secretary of State site, we have confirmed that the 2018 calculator can be used for the 2019 tax year.

 The Delaware Secretary of State charges an additional annual report filing fee of $50.
 Exempt corporations pay $25 to file an annual report.